 The main challenge currently facing crypto sportsbooks is the small size of the crypto ecosystem and the large number of gambling options crypto bettors have.
 There may be around 3 million people using crypto.
 Such a small group of potential users cannot sustain more than half a dozen large successful operators.

 The lower barrier of entry that crypto allows new operators, has created a saturated marketplace.
-The only way around this problem for an operator is to have a great product, great marketing and be willing to operate on low revenue.
+The only way around this problem for an operator is to have a great product, great marketing and be willing to operate on a low revenue.

 Hackers, extortionists and governments

 Hackers and extortionists are a major risk as crypto sportsbooks are prime targets.
-Any incidences of downtime or delayed withdrawals at a sportsbook can undermine users trust causing them to go elsewhere.
+Any incidences of downtime or delayed withdrawals at a sportsbook can undermine users’ trust causing them to go elsewhere.

 Legal risk looms large over crypto gambling operators.
 The current lack of licensing, KYC, AML and blocking users from restricted jurisdictions may not be allowed to continue unchallenged by the authorities such as the US Department of Justice.

-If such actions were successfully taken simultaneously against several of the top crypto sportsbooks the short term effect on the industry would be devastating.
-However the industry would recover much more robustly and censorship resistant within a year.
+If such actions were successfully taken simultaneously against several of the top crypto sportsbooks the short-term effect on the industry would be devastating.
+However, the industry would recover much more robustly and censorship-resistant within a year.